jamesplease/moolah-old/README.md

 - `npm run work`: Builds the client-side assets, and sets up a watcher for them.
 - `npm run local-server`: Starts the development web server.
 Restarts the server if it dies.
-- `npm run test`: Run the unit tests
+- `npm run test`: Lint JS & CSS, then run all unit tests
-- `npm run lint`: Lint the JavaScript files
+- `npm run lint`: Lint the JavaScript and CSS files
 - `npm run test-browser`: Builds the app to run the tests in a local browser
 - `npm run watch-tests`: Run the tests in Node.
 Then start a watch task to re-run them if you make any changes.
 - `npm run build`: Build a production version of the application